SimmonsRitchie/spotify-autocomplete/README.md

 # Spotify autocomplete search

-A React app to search for artist, albums, and tracks powered by [Spotify's Web API](https://developer.spotify.com/documentation/web-api/).
+An app to search for artist, albums, and tracks using [Spotify's Web API](https://developer.spotify.com/documentation/web-api/).
+Built with React and styled with TailwindCSS.

 ## Getting started